Many-Body Localization in the Age of Classical Computing

 Apart for the on-site disorder, one may also encounter disorder in tunnelling terms in the models in Eqs.~\eqref{Hxxz}, \eqref{eq:ham_BH} and~\eqref{eq:ham_FH}.
-Ground state physics of random-bond Heisenberg spin, for which $J_i$ in \eqref{Hxxz} are taken to be random variables, was studied with the renormalization group \cite{Ma79, Dasgupta80, Fisher94}.
-These approaches were extended to the non-equilibrium systems \cite{Vosk13, Vosk14} and the considerations were followed by \cite{Turkeshi20, Ruggiero22}.
+The standard formulation of Lieb-Robinson bounds~\cite{Lieb1972} is insufficient to capture the complexity of the dynamics induced by "weak links", i.e., bonds for which $J_i$ in \eqref{Hxxz} is anomalously small.
+Instead, capturing the rich dynamics of such models requires a distinction between the bounds that hold for all sites of the chain and bounds that hold for a subsequence of sites, as shown in~\cite{Baldwin23}.
+Ground state physics of random-bond Heisenberg spin, for which $J_i$ are taken to be random variables, was studied using the renormalization group~\cite{Ma79, Dasgupta80, Fisher94}.
+These approaches were extended to the non-equilibrium systems \cite{Vosk13, Vosk14} and were followed by \cite{Turkeshi20, Ruggiero22}.
 Notably, the random bond XXZ spin chain at $\Delta =1$ has an SU(2) symmetry, which was argued to be incompatible with the MBL phase \cite{Potter16Symmetry, Protopopov17}.
-In spite of this, the random bond Heisenberg spin chain hosts a wide non-ergodic regime~\cite{Protopopov20}, and a similar wide non-ergodic regime is found in the SU(3) symmetric spin chains~\cite{Dabholkar24su3}.
+In spite of this, the random bond Heisenberg spin chain hosts a wide non-ergodic regime~\cite{Kozarzewski18, Protopopov20}, and a similar wide non-ergodic regime is found in the SU(3) symmetric spin chains~\cite{Dabholkar24su3}.
 Better understanding of the finite size drifts at this crossover could allow us to form more precise formulations about the system in which the MBL phase may be expected to occur.
 A similar class of models with bond disorder has been recently studied theoretically in the context of chains of Rydberg atoms~\cite{Signoles21,Schultzen22,Tan22}.